wangziqi2013/wangziqi2013.github.io/_posts/2018-06-19-OmniOrder.markdown

 vector.
 This is necessary to guarantee isolation, as otherwise transactions may use data items that are written by an aborted transaction.

+On transactional store, exclusive permission is first obtained though the coherence protocol.
+If the store hits a local M state line, no other operations are needed except buffering the modification in L0.
+Note that processors never directly write into SVB.
+If the store hits a remote M state line, then the coherence message from the responding processor contains both the line and the SVB entry.
+The requesting and responding processor mark each other as predecessor and successor accordingly.
+The directory is not involved except for forwarding the coherence message.

+If the store operation hits a local S state, or remote speculative and shared S state, then coherence requires that these states should be invalidated first.